Alaska Heliskiing Guide School 3/1/20-3/15/20

-Our Guide School is the first step for aspiring guides, or anyone who is looking to expand their skills in a big mountain environment.
-It is a comprehensive course including basic medical training, and avalanche education designed to introduce students to the world of helicopter ski guiding.
+Our Guide School is the first step for anyone who is looking to expand their skills in a big mountain environment.
+It is a comprehensive course including basic medical training, and avalanche education, designed to introduce students to the world of helicopter ski guiding.

 - Fourteen days of training, including avalanche and wilderness first aid certifications, glacier travel and rescue, and helicopter operations

-- Significant helicopter time, equivalent to approximately 15 drops
+- Helicopter time, equivalent to approximately 15 drops

 - Backcountry travel skills and training to safely protect yourself and clients in unanticipated overnight scenarios

 - Graduates receive lifetime access to our lowest helicopter rates, when medical certifications are up to date

 All components of this course are instructed by medical professionals and existing Alaska Heliskiing lead guides.
-Completion of our Guide School is required for anyone who wishes to become a guide for Alaska Heliskiing, it helps us get to know you, and you get to know us.
+Completion of our Guide School is required for anyone who desires to become a guide for Alaska Heliskiing, it helps us get to know you, and you get to know us.

 The main topics covered in our Guide School are: